emiche1108/emiche1108/README.md

 Welcome to my GitHub profile!

 I have seven years of experience in corporate sales within the food industry.<br>
-During this time, I saw how AI was used for demand forecasting and inventory management, which sparked my deep interest in the IT field.<br>
+During this time, I saw how AI was used for demand forecasting and inventory management, which sparked my deep interest<br>
+in the IT field.<br>
 With a strong desire to explore this new domain, I decided to make a career transition into IT.<br>

 Currently, I am a beginner in programming and undergoing intensive training at a school (from August to December 2024),<br>